-15 Claimant's Exhibit V.
+&lt;sup>15 Claimant's Exhibit V.

-16 Mr. Doddo also admitted that Mr. Saron made a top 16 in a recent world cup in Korea where Milenchev did not appear.
-This result was outside of the Olympic qualification period.
+&lt;sup>16 Mr. Doddo also admitted that Mr. Saron made a top 16 in a recent world cup in Korea where Milenchev did not

-17 Mr. Doddo provided a video recording of one of Mr. Saron's bouts from the Milan tournament at which Mr. Saron was refereed by a referee other than Milenchey as Exhibit M. In the video, a person identified as Milenchev approaches the officiating referee and speaks with him during a pool bout.
+&lt;sup>17 Mr. Doddo provided a video recording of one of Mr. Saron's bouts from the Milan tournament at which Mr. Saron was refereed by a referee other than Milenchev as Exhibit M. In the video, a person identified as Milenchev approaches the officiating referee and speaks with him during a pool bout.
 Mr. Doddo contends that Milenchev's actions violate the FIE Rules and in Mr. Doddo's estimation, that conversation results in the referee beginning to award points to Mr. Saron inappropriately.
 While it does appear Milenchev violated FIE rules by entering the piste, the video lacks audio, so it is speculation as to what Milenchev said and whether that conversation altered the referee's point allocation.